 - 2. In the Label field, provide a name for the Image Profile.

 - 3. Use Kiwi as the Image Type.

 - 4. Image store is automatically selected.

 - 5. Enter a Config URL to the directory containing the Kiwi configuration files:

 - a. git URI

 - b.
 HTTPS tarball

 - c.
 Path to build host local directory

+- 6. Enter Kiwi options if needed.
+If the Kiwi configuration files specify multiple profiles, use --profile <name> to select the active one.
+For other options, see Kiwi documentation.

-- 6. Select an Activation Key.
+- 7. Select an Activation Key.
 Activation keys ensure that images using a profile are assigned to the correct channel and packages.